-Bachelor of Arts, BA Bachelor of Science, BS
+Bachelor of Arts, BA Bachelor of Science, BS Master of Arts, M.A.

-At Truman State University, the professional teaching degree is the Masters of Arts in Education (MAE), built upon a strong liberal arts and sciences undergraduate degree.
+At Truman State University, the professional teaching degree is the Masters of Arts in Education, built upon a strong liberal arts and sciences undergraduate degree.
 Students who wish to become teachers should consult with their academic advisors as early as possible.
 The professional preparation component of the Master's degree program is administered in the Division of Education.
 Please contact that office for further information (660-785-4383).